What is Natural Stone Flooring? a simple guide

 A metamorphic rock that is available in a wide range of colors and veining patterns.
 It is a popular choice for flooring because of its beauty and durability.

 Marble is a stunning choice for a floor in any space.
 It has a timeless elegance and dramatic veining, as well as a smooth texture and high-gloss finish.
 Although white marble is the most popular, it comes in an array of colors.
 Marble is the ideal natural stone flooring for bathrooms to provide that touch of elegance.
+That said, it does tend to require a little more care and maintenance than some other natural stone flooring types.

 The acid in toothpaste and other cosmetic items, for example, can harm marble.
 However, marble bathroom vanity tops, floors, and showers are less prone to damage than kitchen ones.